hora-dev/hello-world/README.md

 Running the example,

-1. Ensure you're running Java 21 on your machine and java Maven installed on your machine.
+1. Ensure you're running Java 21 on your machine and java Maven & docker-compose installed on your machine.
 2. Run:
    `mvn clean package && docker-compose up && docker-compose down`
 3. You should see something like: